jiaweihuang22/cse15l-lab-reports-5/website.md

 Thank you so much.
-I have realize the bug.
-The list it is being store in is index1 when the command is getting result from list 2.
-Therefore, I only need to change the list to index2.
+I have found the bug.
+The list it is being stored in is index1 when the command is getting results from list 2.
+Therefore, I only need to change the list from index1 to index2.